EU leaders give Britain "last chance" for orderly Brexit

 Seven hours of summit brainstorming on Thursday kept a host of options open for leaders, who say they regret Britain’s decision to leave but are eager to move on from what they increasingly see as a distraction.

-A first-ever leaders dinner debate over the EU’s China policy at the summit was delayed until Friday, for example.
+A first-ever leaders’ dinner debate over the EU’s China policy at the summit was delayed until Friday, for example.

-May, who met leaders at the summit but missed out on the dinner because the 27 were forced to focus on Brexit rather than China, originally wanted to be able to delay Britain’s departure until June 30 to tie up legislative loose ends.
+May, who addressed leaders on Thursday but missed out on the dinner because the 27 were forced to focus on Brexit rather than China, was kept in the loop by summit chair Donald Tusk, the European Council president, who shuttled back and forth.

+Tusk explained the leaders’ thinking to May and secured her acceptance for the plans, officials said.

+May originally wanted to be able to delay Britain’s departure until June 30 to tie up legislative loose ends.

 But now, a May 22 departure date will apply if parliament rallies behind the British prime minister next week.
-If it does not, Britain will have until April 12 to offer a new plan or choose to quit the bloc without a treaty.
+If it does not, Britain will have until April 12 to offer a new plan or decide to leave the European Union without a treaty.

 That date corresponds to the six weeks’ legal notice required for the EU election - which the bloc would insist Britain hold on May 23 if it remains a member.
 If it does not hold the election, leaders said, the very last date Britain must leave would be June 30, before the new EU parliament convenes.